ls1intum/Artemis/docs/dev/guidelines/server-tests.rst

 =========================

 Do not use the ``@SpyBean`` or ``@MockBean`` annotation unless absolutely necessary, or possibly in an abstract Superclass.
 If you want to see why in more detail, take a look `here <https://www.baeldung.com/spring-tests>`__.
-Basically, every time ``@MockBean`` appears in a class, the ApplicationContext cache gets marked as dirty, hence the runner will clean the cache after the test-class is done and restarts the application context.
-This leads to a large overhead of an additional server start.
+Every time ``@MockBean`` appears in a class, the application context cache gets marked as dirty, meaning the runner will clean the cache after the test-class is done executing.
+The application context is restarted, which leads to a large overhead of an additional server start.

-Here is an example how to replace a ``@SpyBean``.
+Here is an example of how to replace a ``@SpyBean``.
 We wanted to test an edge case which is only executed if an ``IOException`` is thrown.
 We did this by mocking the service method and making it throw an Exception.

 .. code-block:: java